Looking for an employer of record in Germany? Here’s what you need to know

 germany 1

 Hiring in Germany offers foreign employers the opportunity to tap into a new labor market, but it also comes with specific challenges.
-Foreign companies must comply with labor laws in Germany (and anywhere else they operate), which can become complicated quickly.
+Foreign companies must comply with labor laws in Germany, which can become complicated quickly.

 How to hire employees in Germany